jdeath/CheckRoyalCaribbeanPrice/README.md

 6. Look for any price drops in the output

 ### Full Version (almost!)
 This will run the standard python code.
-It does not support apprise notifications, so you will have to watch the log to see any price drops or look at the log file.
+It does not support apprise notifications.
+You will have to watch the log to see any price drops or look at the log file.
 Allows you to check prices on the go.
 Works on the ship even *without* the internet package!

 1. Install Python on your Phone
    - iOS: Get Python From Appstore. `https://apps.apple.com/us/app/python-coding-editor-ide-app/id6444399635`